erkundanec/kundan-reads/source/tools/mySQL/04_mysql_database_connectivity.md

----
-title: MySQL database connectivity
+# MySQL database connectivity
-description: MySQL database connectivity using python
+## MySQL database connectivity using python
-sidebar_position: 4
----

 ## Install mysql.connector
 To use python mysql.connector, first install the library using pip